-- III.A.1) An incident could be referred to the Code of Conduct Board for review by the Director of Student Life (or designee) as indicated in Article II: Student Conduct Process & Proceedings in this handbook and by the Vice President for Student Affairs as relevant.
-If a case is deemed necessary for referral, the Director of Student Life (or designee) must inform the accused in writing of the date, time, and location of the Code of Conduct Board hearing. - III.A.2) The Director of Student Life (or designee) will confirm the participation of the designated quorum (5 Board members) which will hear the case, and notify them in writing of the date, time, and location of the Code of Conduct Board hearing. - III.A.3) The Code of Conduct Board reserves the right to conduct its proceedings in an adequate timeframe that will allow for a thorough examination of the case presented, including provisions for reviewing reports, interviewing those involved, calling witnesses, and adequate time for deliberation. - III.A.4) In hearings involving more than one accused student, the Board Chair, in his/her discretion may permit the hearings concerning each student to be conducted separately.
-At the discretion of the Code of Conduct Board Chair, the accused may have the privilege of facing the accuser. - III.A.5) The complainant and the accused have the privilege of being assisted by any advisor they choose.
+III.A.1) An incident will be referred to the Code of Conduct Board for review by the Director of Student Life (or designee) as indicated in Article II: Student

+Conduct Process & Proceedings or by the Vice President for Student Affairs as relevant.
+If a case, initially reviewed by the Director of Student Life, is deemed necessary for referral, the accused will be informed in writing of the date, time, and location of the Code of Conduct Board hearing.

+III.A.2) The Vice President for Student Affairs will confirm the participation of the designated quorum (5 Board members) which will hear the case, and notify them in writing of the date, time, and location of the Code of Conduct Board hearing.

+III.A.3) The Code of Conduct Board reserves the right to conduct its proceedings in an adequate timeframe that will allow for a thorough examination of the case presented, including provisions for reviewing reports, interviewing those involved, calling witnesses, and adequate time for deliberation.

+III.A.4) In hearings involving more than one accused student, the Board Chair, in his/her discretion may permit the hearings concerning each student to be conducted separately.
+At the discretion of the Code of Conduct Board Chair, the accused may have the privilege of facing the accuser.

+III.A.5) The complainant and the accused have the privilege of being assisted by any advisor they choose.
 The complainant and/or the accused are responsible for presenting his/her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing.
 Advisors may not be legal counsel, as University judicial processes are independent of any governmental procedures.